xwmario/Warez/README.md

 - [Deepbrid](https://www.deepbrid.com/downloader) - 1,3 GB of premium links, a "pro" version is also avbl. without any download limits.
 - [Free Rapidleech](http://freerapidleechlist.blogspot.com/) - Daily updated free premium hoster logins. **Be Warned**: Fake pages are looking similar!

-## Antivirus alternatives
-- [FireJail](https://firejail.wordpress.com/download-2/) - Firejail is a SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.
-- [KVM](https://www.linux-kvm.org/page/Main_Page) - KVM (for Kernel-based Virtual Machine) is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V).
-- [FlatPak](https://flatpak.org/getting) - Standalone apps for Linux are here!
-- [Sandboxie](https://www.sandboxie.com/) - Install and run programs in a virtual sandbox environment without writing to the hard drive.
-- [Virtualbox](https://www.virtualbox.org/wiki/Downloads) - irtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.

 ## Hardware Security Token
 - [Adding two factor authentication to KeePass & KeePass2Android](http://nidkil.me/2014/12/10/adding-two-factor-authentication-to-keepass-keepass2android/)
 - [Configure YubiKey with Google, LastPass and KeePass](https://www.raymond.cc/blog/setting-up-yubikey-with-lastpass-as-second-factor-authentication/)